MVrachev/oss-eu-2022-tutorial-mv/TUTORIAL.md

 8. You can verify that your project was indeed uploaded to Test PyPI by looking into your profile and installing it with:
 `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps <PROJECT_NAME>`.

+### Secure Python packaging and release using GitHub Continuous Deployment

+This is the final stage where a couple of experiments will be performed and upon completion you will have a method to securely build and release your project through GitHub Continuous Deployment.
+Here are the steps you will need to do:
+1. You will have to generate a token responsible exclusively for your new project.
+This is done so that you don't have to share your Test PyPI password with GitHub.
+You can generate a new token by going on Test PyPI and clicking `<YOUR_USERNAME>` -> `Your Projects` -> `left of your project name "Manage"` -> `Settings` -> `Generate token for <PROJECT_NAME>`.
+You want to make sure you click on the `Scope` menu that the token is responsible only for your project.
+2. When you generate the new token **SAVE** it somewhere as it will be needed later.
+3. Create the following directories: `.github/workflows`.
+4. Inside `.github/workflows` create the `release.yml` file.
+5. Add your first GitHub job inside `release.yml`.
+An example is available in the commit containing this step.
+6. To activate the workflow run you will have to make a release.
+You can do this by updating the `version` field in `pyproject.toml`.
+7. Tag your local project with git tag `<TAG_NAME>" -m <TAG_MESSAGE>` where `TAG_NAME` MUST start with a `v`.
+8. Push the changes to GitHub.
+9. Push the tags by adding by running `git push` and adding the `--tags` option.
+10. View the last workflow that was automatically triggered by going to your project GitHub page and the click `Actions` -> click the name of your workflow and verify that the output is as expected.